geocoug/crosstab/README.md

 ## Usage

 The following examples demonstrate how to use **crosstab** to crosstabulate a CSV file.
 By default, the output is an Excel file with two sheets: one that contains metadata about the crosstabulation (ie. who ran the script, when it was run, etc.) and another with the data crosstabulated.
 If the `keep_sqlite` parameter is set to `True`, the SQLite database used to store the source data is kept.
-The SQLite file will have the same basename as the output Excel file, but with a `.sqlite` extension.
+The SQLite file will have the same basename as the input CSV file, but with a `.sqlite` extension.
 If the `keep_src` parameter is set to `True`, the source CSV data is copied to the Excel file as a third sheet.

 Each of the examples below will produce the exact same output.